Edith Bouvier Beale: Grey Gardens

-Life after Grey Gardens and death
+Later life and death

+After the premiere of Grey Gardens, Beale was approached by nightclub owner James T. Maxcy to star in her own show at his Greenwich Village nightclub, Reno Sweeney, guaranteeing her a minimum pay of $1,500.
+She opened her six-day cabaret on January 10, 1978, which consisted of her renditions of "Tea for Two" and "As Time Goes By" amongst others, followed by a question and answer session with the audience.

-In 1979, two years after the death of her mother, Beale sold the mansion for $220,000 to Sally Quinn and her husband Ben Bradlee, the former being the writer and the latter the executive editor of The Washington Post.
+After her mother's death in 1977, Beale had put their Grey Gardens estate on the market for $500,000, before taking it off the market after no one bid higher than $200,000.
+In 1979, Beale sold the mansion to journalist Sally Quinn and former executive editor of The Washington Post Ben Bradlee for $220,000 on the condition that the home not be demolished.

 Beale then moved to the coach home of a friend in Southampton, and then a year later to Manhattan.
 In both cities, she enjoyed a flourishing social life, though was at times reprimanded by her cousin, Jackie, for being too public with their family's intimate life.
 She then moved to Ormond Beach, and then Miami, where she would frequent Torpedo, a gay bar on the beach, due to the admiration she received from the patrons.
 Some nights, the bar would organize screenings of Grey Gardens, after which Beale would give a live performance.
 Though both Beale and patrons alike enjoyed these performances, Beale discontinued them at the instruction of an unnamed relative.
-She would then move to Montreal after the deaths of Jackie and her brothers due to fear of a conspiracy she perceived against her family, claiming that the Kennedys were responsible.
-Beale later moved to live with friends in Oakland before finally settling in Bal Harbor.
+She moved to Montreal after the deaths of Jackie and her brothers due to her fear that there was a conspiracy against her family; she claimed that the Kennedys were responsible.
+Beale later moved to live with friends in Oakland, California before finally settling in Bal Harbor.

 When friends did not hear from Beale around the New Year, they called the complex she had been living in, who then sent somebody to check on her.
 Beale was found dead in her apartment on January 14, 2002, aged 84.
 It is believed she had died about five days earlier, either from a stroke or heart attack.
 The inscription on her grave marker reads: "I came from God.
 I belong to God.
 In the end, I shall return to God."

 Legacy

 Interest in the Beales' story resulted in a variety of publishing and media projects, as well as various mentions in popular culture.
+Designer Calvin Klein has said he was influenced by Beale's "strange fashion sense".
+In 1997, Harper's Bazaar produced an eight page spread inspired by Beale's fashions.